Man arrested after bag containing woman's torso found in Encino; authorities search for his missing family members

 "Typically if someone, a murder suspect, is dismembering a body it's to delay identification," LAPD Detective Efren Gutierrez said.
 "So, that by implication would mean that they may have been known to each other."

-Detectives said that three people who lived in the same home as Haskell, his wife Mei and her parents Gaoshan Lee and Yanxiang Wang, all are still missing and one car, a white Volkswagen Tiguan belonging to Mei's parents, was missing.
+Detectives said that three people who lived in the same home as Haskell, his wife Mei Li Haskell, 37, and her parents Gaoshan Li, 72, and Yanxiang Wang, 64, all are still missing and a white Volkswagen Tiguan, license 9ANC890, belonging to Mei's parents, is missing.
 Neighbors told investigators that the car is normally parked on the street, and they had not seen it at all Wednesday.

 While searching the Tarzana home, investigators said that blood evidence was located but did not provide further details.

-Three children who also lived in the home were located elsewhere and placed in protective custody according to authorities.
+Haskell's three children who also lived in the home were located elsewhere and are being cared for by family members.

+Police said Hakdell's white 2014 Nissan Pathfinder, license 7FRM190 is also missing.

 Anyone with information on the case was urged to call 877-LAPD-247.